How to Write a Winning Executive Summary for Your Business Plan

 The initial cost to buy and install refill units is significant.
 However, this program will pay for itself within two years.
 Upkeep costs are minimal, so the units will save the company $25,000 yearly in recycling costs after two years.
 (See section eight)

 We need approval for $45,000 to cover the purchase and installation to implement our new recycling initiative.
 The yearly upkeep will require a $5,000-a-year adjustment in our facility’s maintenance budget to ensure the continued functionality of the units and keep the program on target.
-We hope to begin this project by July 1, 2023.
+Our goal is to to begin this project by July 1, 2023.

 Ready to improve your habits and level up your life?
 Download our FREE Ultimate Guide To Habits below.